Chinmayi Sripada: Activism

 Following her accusations, Sripada's membership in the Tamil Film Dubbing Union was terminated by its president, Radha Ravi, citing non-payment of fees.
 Sripada stated that her singing and dubbing opportunities in the Tamil film industry declined significantly after her involvement in the movement and that she was effectively banned from working.
 The matter was taken to court and is sub judice.

+A scene in the 2026 Tamil film Karuppu directed by RJ Balaji was inspired by Chinmayi's account of sexual harassment against Vairamuthu, incidentally having Chinmayi herself dub in this scene for the character of Preethi, an advocate, played by Trisha.
+The scene depicts a woman named "Kanmani" raising allegations of sexual harassment against an influential politician named "V. M. Pandian", reporting the incident many years after it occurred, and eventually getting justice despite initially being shamed for reporting it late.

 Sripada was selected for the Fortune/US State Department Global Women's Mentoring Partnership in 2011, one of three Indian women chosen that year.

 Entrepreneurship

 Chinmayi is the CEO of "Blue Elephant", a translation services company she founded in August 2005.
 The company has since been the language service provider for various Multinational companies like Scope E Knowledge, Ford, Dell, Ashok Leyland, and Reliance India.
 She received an award from SAARC Chamber for Women Entrepreneurship for Excellence in a niche industry for Blue Elephant in 2010.
 In 2011, she became the first woman entrepreneur from Tamil Nadu to be selected for the FORTUNE/US State Department Global Women's Mentoring Partnership Program.
 She started an architectural and interior design firm "Heka Studios" along with two architects on 27 August 2015.
-She travelled to South Korea in 2018 to explore K-Beauty products, post which she founded her skincare brand "Isle of Skin" which legally imports Korean and Taiwanese skincare products to India.
+She travelled to South Korea in 2018 to explore the K-Beauty market there, post which she founded her skincare brand "Isle of Skin" which legally imports Korean and Taiwanese skincare products to India.
 She then opened a medi-spa "Deep Skin Dialogues" in November 2021, which was inaugurated by actor Samantha Ruth Prabhu at Chetpet, Chennai.
 Another branch of DSD was opened in Hyderabad in May 2022.
+Isle of Skin was rebranded as "SkinRoute" in 2024.
+Deep Skin Dialogues was rebranded as "iGen Clinics" and expanded to provide world class aesthetic, pain and regenerative medicine and neuro consult services in Chennai and Hyderabad.
+It was inaugurated by music maestro A. R. Rahman on 10 August 2026.